Short-term profits and long-term consequences — did Jack Welch break capitalism?

 Welch made aggressive deals, including the acquisition of NBC in 1986, with an eye toward expanding GE's influence.
 The moves initially buoyed the company's stock price; in Sept.
 1993, GE became the most valuable company on the stock market.

 But ultimately, Welch's leadership did not lead to long-term profits.
+He championed risky financial ventures and acquisitions, which his successor then continued.
+GE's focus on subprime mortgages and short-term lending would prove costly when the 2008 financial crisis hit.
 In 2021, GE's current chief executive announced that the company would separate itself into three smaller standalone companies: One focused on jet engines, one focused on medical devices, and one focused on power equipment.

 "This is all that's left of Jack Welch's legacy," Gelles says.
 "Far from being the most valuable company on Earth and a conglomerate that spanned the world and all these different industries, GE is now going to be essentially chopped up into three different discrete pieces – and that's the end of the story."